Vacuum bubbles from cosmic ripples: The thin-wall approximation at high temperature

 To begin with, it should be noted that the actual value contributing to the vacuum decay rate is the difference between the Euclidean action of the bounce solution and that of the classical static solution $\phi=\phi_F \equiv 0$~\cite{Callan:1977pt,Linde:1980tt}.
 Without the subtraction of the static solution, the action will be divergent since the radial coordinate $r$ is unbounded.
 Consequently, in the high-temperature limit, the Euclidean action relevant for our analysis takes the form

 which can be divided into three contributions: the interior of the bubble, the bubble wall, and the exterior.
-The last one gives a vanishing contribution as the false vacuum potential has been subtracted all over the space.
+The last one gives a vanishing contribution because the false vacuum potential has been subtracted throughout the space.
 Then the action can be approximated as

 where $\Delta V = V_F - V_T$ is the potential difference and $\sigma$ is the tension of the bubble wall defined as

 with $\tilde{r}$ defined in Eq.~\eqref{eq: rt def}.
 Our goal is to find the relation among $R$, $\Delta V$, and $\sigma$, and then find a general procedure to evaluate the action for a given potential.